CaretCake/nat-challenge/README.md

 # OptiChange

 A Flask python API backend with a React frontend that lets you calculate the optimal (fewest) number of coins for whatever amount of money you need.
-Submission for NAT challenge.

 - [OptiChange](#optichange)
 - [Getting Started](#getting-started)